 The purpose of creating this plan is to enhance the citywide bicycle network to be more attractive to cyclists of all abilities (i.e., the 60% who identify themselves as “interested but concerned”).
 The recommended network of enhanced on-street bicycle facilities incorporates the Denver Moves plan (2011) and complements the existing Denver Moves bicycle facility network.

 2017 Annual Report (PDF)

-In September 2015, Denver Public Works launched the Denver Moves Broadway study to explore options for making Broadway/Lincoln a safer and more vibrant place for all travelers between Colfax and I-25.
+In September 2015, DOTI launched the Denver Moves Broadway study to explore options for making Broadway/Lincoln a safer and more vibrant place for all travelers between Colfax and I-25.
 Study goals include 1) everyone arriving to their destinations safety, 2) continued collaboration with the community and businesses, and 3) providing new mobility options for everyone.

 The Denver Moves: Pedestrians & Trails plan will will identify citywide needs and define priorities for improving and connecting Denver’s pedestrian and off-street trail network.
 Read more and get involved!